 Affording an Independent College Education

-Our 14 member institutions are deeply committed to keeping higher education affordable, particularly for disadvantaged students.
+Our 13 member institutions are deeply committed to keeping higher education affordable, particularly for economically disadvantaged students.
 For instance, more financial aid may be available to students going to private schools: the amount a Tuition Assistance Grant (TAG) provides for a private school can be thousands of dollars more than for a public school.

 The actual cost of going to school can be calculated by tuition price minus a combination of financial awards and work study, plus federal and private loans.